MicroShed/microshed-testing/docs/index.md

 tests for Java microservice applications.
 MicroShed Testing exercises your containerized application from outside the container so you are testing the exact same image that runs in production.

-MicroShed Testing:
+MicroShed Testing aims to:
-1. is easy to get started with
+1. be easy to get started with
-1. works with any JavaEE or MicroProfile runtime
+1. work with any JavaEE or MicroProfile runtime
-1. provides true-to-production tests
+1. provide true-to-production tests

 ## What it looks like